cjoy/cs9318/notes/notes.md

 * Cost of a cluster:
   * Euclidian distance from the cetroid to each point.
 ### k-Means
-* Instance of the expectation maximisation algorithm.
+* Essentially an expectation maximisation algorithm.
 * Attributes HAVE to be numeric
   * ie. Can't be categorical or ordinal
 #### Algorithm (Lloyds)